George Denholm: Battle of Britain

 With the Battle of Britain in full swing in the summer of 1940, Denholm's squadron was transferred to RAF Hornchurch in southern England.
 Flying regular bomber interception sorties, Denholm claimed a probable He 111 on 26 June and shared Junkers Ju 88 on 3 July, plus a Messerschmitt Bf 109 destroyed and another probable on 28 August.
 On 30 August, whilst in combat with Bf 110s over Snargate in Kent he was shot down but managed to bail out.

 Two days later (1 September 1940), Denholm was back in action, and claimed a Bf 109 damaged.
 On 15 September claimed two Do 17's and a single Bf 109 damaged.
 However, it was during this sortie that he himself was shot down.
 His Spitfire crashed at Warren Farm, Fairlight, East Sussex, but he came down safely at Guestling.

-Another damaged Bf 109 was claimed by Denholm on the 18th of September and on the 27th of September.
+Another damaged Bf 109 was claimed by Denholm on 18 September and on 27 September.
 He shared a Bf 109 destroyed (plus a probable Bf 109 and a shared probable Bf 109).
-On the 20th of October, 1940 he damaged another Bf 109.
+On 20 October 1940 he damaged another Bf 109.

-On the 22nd of October 1940, acting Squadron Leader Denholm was awarded the DFC.
+On 22 October 1940 acting Squadron Leader Denholm was awarded the DFC.
 His citation in the London Gazette read:

-On the 11th of November he shot down and destroyed a Bf 109, and on November the 29th he shot down another Bf 110.
+On 11 November he shot down and destroyed a Bf 109, and on 29 November he shot down another Bf 110.

 In April 1941, he relinquished command of No. 603 Squadron and was posted as Fighter Controller to the Operations Room at RAF Turnhouse in Edinburgh.
 On 10 May 1941, Denholm was on duty when Rudolf Hess's Bf 110 was intercepted over Scotland and the Reich Deputy Führer was arrested.